davedoesdev/nfdhcpd/README.md

 I've made the following enhancements:

 - Added a DNS server.
 Define entries in each interface's binding file.
-DNS queries can optionally be forward to the system resolver.
+DNS queries can optionally be forwarded to the system resolver.
 - Allow subnet configuration to be made in binding files.

 Here's a sample binding file (e.g. `/var/lib/nfdhcpd/tap0`):